 Especially due to today’s climate and so many school shootings, you’ll want to know more about the security of the school

-Find out if entrances and exits are monitored so that kids can leave and strangers can’t get in?
+Find out if entrances and exits are monitored so that kids can come and go safely.

 How are teachers supported and held to a high standard?